 - Vestibular neuritis

-Vestibular Therapy Assessment – The First Step
+Vestibular Physiotherapy Assessment Collingwood – The First Step

 As mentioned above, vestibular therapy is a type of physiotherapy that uses special maneuvers and customized exercises to improve vertigo, dizziness, and balance disorders, but it all starts with a comprehensive assessment on the first visit.

 Our vestibular therapy assessment typically involves: